douglasgreen/outlines/computing/data_science/xml.md

 1.  **Data Storage and Configuration:**

     -   XML is often used for storing configuration data for web applications.
 Its structured format is ideal for storing settings, preferences, and other configuration-related information.
-    -   It\'s also used in content management systems to store and manage website content.
+    -   It's also used in content management systems to store and manage website content.

 2.  **Data Interchange:**

     -   XML provides a standard format for the exchange of data between a server and a client.
 It's platform-independent and can be used by various web technologies.
-    -   It\'s especially useful for web services where the server needs to send complex data structures that can be easily parsed and used by the client.
+    -   It's especially useful for web services where the server needs to send complex data structures that can be easily parsed and used by the client.

 3.  **Separation of Concerns:**